Sienci-Labs/gsender/README.md

 - Improved surfacing tool - pattern now ramps in to support more surfacing bit types, cut direction is reversible, able to start from center, can copy gcode to clipboard for saving.
 - Major improvements to visualizer memory usage and parsing speed
 - Start from line should account for maximum file Z height when moving into position to account for situations where Z0 is set at the spoilboard.
-- Probe code should always return to exact starting location instead of approximating it.
+- Probe code should always return to the exact starting location instead of approximating it.
 - Improvements to firmware flashing UX - can now select profile and port inside tool.
 - Fix for auto-probe code movements being too small when "$13 report as inches" EEPROM value enabled
-- Go To buttons only use safe height if below that position when limit switches enabled to avoid moving downwards.
+- Go To buttons only use safe height if below that position when limit switches are enabled to avoid moving downwards.
 - Fixed values in some machine profiles.
 - Added machine state guards to some keyboard shortcuts.
 - UI Modals now more difficult to close accidentally.